Find support groups, events and resources near you

 It is also important to understand if your locally advanced or metastatic prostate cancer is responding to hormone therapy.
 Your prostate cancer may further be defined as:

 • Non-metastatic castration-resistant prostate cancer (nmCRPC): Prostate cancer that has stopped responding to hormone therapy and there is no detectable metastases upon imaging.
+It may be referred to as non-metastatic hormone-resistant prostate cancer (nmHRPC).

 • Metastatic castration-resistant prostate cancer (mCRPC): Prostate cancer that has stopped responding to hormone therapy and has advanced to metastatic stage.
+It may be referred to as metastatic hormone-resistant prostate cancer (mHRPC).

 While there is no cure for metastatic prostate cancer, there is hope to manage the disease effectively through new treatments.
 These new treatment options can help slow the disease progression and give you more time to live your best life.